 Black-tie is really the only dress code where you should stay clear of loafers completely.
 There may be a few fashion-forward outsiders who might disagree, but at the end of the day, it really isn’t worth the risk.

-Even the blackest, shiniest pair of leather horsebit loafers would pale in comparison to cap-toe Oxfords when worn with a tuxedo.
+Even the blackest, shiniest pair of leather horsebit loafers would pale in comparison to patent leather Oxfords when worn with a tuxedo.

 For the other dress codes, you should be able to wear a pair of loafers of some variety.

 What I mean by that is, yes – but it depends on what type of loafers.